Evan-R/modules/Writer/README.md

 ```
 ### TraitWriter

-Behaves like the `ClassWriter` except there's no constants and interfaces.
+Behaves like the `ClassWriter` except there're no constants and interfaces.